-We like to explain to our clients the three main sets of rights available to an employee under UK Law when we are advising on the terms of a settlement agreement:
+We like to explain to our clients the three main sets of rights available to an employee under UK law when we are advising on the terms of a settlement agreement:

 Contractual rights – these are those rights set out in an employee’s contract of employment, such as job title, holiday entitlement, notice period and right to be paid salary and other benefits.
 Rights can be expressly set out or implied.
-For example there is an implied term of mutual trust and confidence in every contract of employment.
-The breakdown of trust and confidence between and employee and an employer is one of the most commonly cited reasons in constructive dismissal cases.
+For example, there is an implied term of mutual trust and confidence in every contract of employment.
+The breakdown of trust and confidence between an employee and an employer is one of the most commonly cited reasons in constructive dismissal cases.

 Common law rights – these are those rights that derive from the general law in relation to treatment by an employer towards an employee such as negligence or defamation.
 These types of claim can generally only be pursued in the high court to county court.